 The place looked like it hadn’t been updated since it opened.
 Our booth was very narrow.

-Sally had a skillet that was tasty but dry.
-I had eggs, hash browns, bacon, sausage and a huge pancake.
+My wife had a skillet that was tasty but dry.
+I had eggs, hash browns, bacon, sausage, and a huge pancake.
 The pancake was good.
 The rest was average.

 We’d go back if we were in the area at breakfast time, but our search goes on.